giuliofantuzzi/HPC_FinalProject/exercise1/README.md

 ⚠️  **<u>Note</u>** ⚠️

-When I was gathering data I hadn't already decided the barrier algorithms to analyze, so you'll find csv files and bash scripts regarding more than the requested algorithms.
-As you will find in my report, I analyzed the following algorithms:
+While gathering data, I had not yet decided on the barrier algorithms to analyze, so you'll find csv files and bash scripts regarding more than the requested algorithms.
+As you will find in my report, I analyzed the following algorithms (besides the default configuration):
 - linear, chain and tree for Broadcast;
 - linear, tree and Bruck for Barrier